nidhiyashwanth/SesameAILabs-csm/README.md

 # SesameAILabs-csm

-A conversational speech model (CSM) implementation by Sesame AI Labs that enables text-to-speech generation with context awareness.
+A conversational speech model (CSM) implementation by Sesame AI Labs that enables text-to-speech generation with context awareness and consistent audio quality.

 ## Description

 SesameAILabs-csm is a powerful text-to-speech model that can generate natural-sounding speech with context awareness.
-It supports multiple speakers and can maintain conversational context across multiple turns.
+It supports multiple speakers and maintains consistent audio quality across conversations.
+The model is fine-tuned to ensure that the audio remains consistent, even in long conversations.

 ## Features